 Keeping, depositing, and holding the deposit

-If a landlord does not hold a tenant’s security deposit in the proper type of account or fails to give the tenant the required notice of where the funds are deposited, the landlord forfeits (loses) the right to keep the security deposit.
-The landlord, at the request of the tenant, must immediately return the security deposit to him or her.
+If a landlord doesn’t hold a tenant’s security deposit in the proper type of account or fails to give the tenant the required notice of where the funds are deposited, the landlord loses the right to keep the security deposit.
+At the request of the tenant, the landlord must immediately return the security deposit to him or her.

 Interest on a deposit